Review: Stephen King was right, The Coffee Table is DARK.

-Horror Movie Blog > Horror Movie Reviews > The Coffee Table Review
+Horror Movie Blog > Horror Movie Reviews > The Coffee Table Movie Review

 The Coffee Table is one of the darkest movies I have ever seen

-The Coffee Table is simply one of the most bizarre films I have ever seen, even the synopsis seems strange.
+The Coffee Table is simply one of the most bizarre films I have ever seen, and one of the best as well, even the synopsis seems strange.

 Jesus and Maria are a couple struggling through a rough patch in their relationship, but they’ve just become parents, and to start fresh, they decide to buy a new coffee table—a choice that will drastically alter their lives.